Quick answer

 Now, let’s talk about the annual exemption.
 This is the amount of money you can give as gifts each tax year without having to worry about paying any inheritance tax.
 Currently, the annual exemption amount is £3,000 per tax year.
 This means you can give away up to £3,000 worth of gifts without any tax implications.

 Here’s a cool tip: If you don’t use your full £3,000 exemption in a year, you can carry it over to the next year.
-So, if you didn’t give any gifts last year, you could potentially give up to £6,000 this year tax-free!
+So, if you didn’t give any gifts last year, you could potentially give up to £6,000 this year outside the scope of IHT!

 Giving gifts can be a wonderful way to help a family member with a mortgage, fund a child’s education, or simply share your wealth.
 However, it’s crucial to keep track of how much you’ve given each year to stay within the exemption limits.